 If you’ve ever been frustrated by the length of time that it takes buyers to make decisions, it may be because they smell risk and mitigate their personal exposure by involving others in the decision-making process.
-We all know that decision-by-committee is the fastest route to making the decision to make no decision at all.
+We all know that the decision-by-committee is the fastest route to making the decision to make no decision at all.

 The most obvious evidence can be found in real testimonials from real people who have benefitted from your products or services.
 Not from “Steve O., customer” with no link to other information.
 Such empty evidence does nothing for the interested, yet nervous and skeptical buyer.

-Evidence of performance may also be in the form of factual data, certifications, memberships to trade organizations/associations and patents.
-You can also address major risks head on in your communications to explain how and why there is minimal risk associated with doing business with your company.
+Evidence of performance may also be in the form of factual data, certifications, memberships to trade organizations/associations, and patents.
+You can also address major risks head-on in your communications to explain how and why there is minimal risk associated with doing business with your company.
 You could also do something as simple as having an FAQ section on your site.